C. J. Wilson (safety)

-Gerald Dwayne Wilson (born April 2, 1985) is an American former professional football cornerback who played in the National Football League (NFL) for the Carolina Panthers.
+Gerald Dwayne Wilson (born April 2, 1985) is an American former professional football player who was a cornerback in the National Football League (NFL) for the Carolina Panthers.
 He was selected by the Panthers in the seventh round of the 2007 NFL draft.
-He played college football at Baylor.
+He played college football for the Baylor Bears.
 He was also a member of the Dallas Cowboys.

 Early life

 Wilson attended Terrell High School.
 As a senior, he contributed to the team having a 9-3 record, while making 37 tackles, 6 interceptions and 7 passes defensed.
 He was named All-district, 16-4A Defensive Player of the Year and the Terrell Tribune Co-Athlete of the Year.

 He was a two-time All-district selection in basketball.
 He was the district champion and a regional qualifier in the high jump as a senior.

 College career

 Wilson accepted a football scholarship from Baylor University.
 As a true freshman, he appeared in 12 games as a backup cornerback, making 13 tackles.

 As a sophomore, he appeared in 11 games with two starts, collecting 22 tackles (eleventh on the team), 3 passes defensed, one forced fumble and one fumble recovery.

 As a junior, he started 11 games, posting 45 tackles (seventh on the team), 5 interceptions (tied for the lead in the conference), 5 passes defensed and one fumble recovery.